icgc/icgc-get/README.md

 python setup.py install
 ```

+Once the installation is complete, ICGC get can be invoked with the command `icgc-get`

 ICGC get is also available as a docker container.
 Running ICGC get through a
 docker container will prevent issues from arising related to conflicting
 software requirements for the data download clients.
 The docker container will also